 The three production counters provided are Part, Batch and Quality.
-All production counters that are turned "On" will increment as the press strokes, when the press is operating in a production mode.
+All production counters that are turned "On" will increment as the press strokes.

-NOTE: Cycle based Part, Batch, and Quality counters only count when not in setup mode and only if turned "On".
-The cycle counter always counts regardless of mode.
-Sensor based counters count whenever their senor detects a part.
+NOTE: Cycle based Part, Bin, and Quality counters only count if turned "On" and only when not in "Setup Mode" unless "Count in Setup Mode" is set to "Yes" in which case they count in all modes.
+The cycle counter always counts in all modes.
+Sensor based counters count whenever the sensor detects a part, regardless of mode, as long as they are "On".